 Results: The oral cavity may constitute a reservoir for virulent strains of E. faecalis, which may have both biofilm formation capacity and antibiotics resistance.
 The diagnosis is by culture or PCR analysis on duct samples.
 The clinical manifestations are periapical lesions, pain on percussion and/or palpation, and radiographically deficient endodontics.
 The treatment for the elimination of E. faecalis consists in the instrumentation and the irrigation with NaOCl.
 Conclusions: In dentistry, continuous research on E. faecalis and its elimination from the oral cavity may improve results in root canal treatments.

 How to cite this article:

-Anais Lazaro-Filigrana, Rosa Isela Sanchez-Najera, Irene Meester, Maria Guadalupe Moreno-Treviño, Alejandra Sigala-Hernandez, Leon Francisco Espinosa-Cristobal, Simon Yobanny Reyes-Lopez and Juan Manuel Solis-Soto.
+Anais Lazaro-Filigrana, Rosa Isela Sanchez-Najera, Irene Meester, Maria Guadalupe Moreno-Treviño, Alejandra Sigala-Hernandez, Leon Francisco Espinosa-Cristobal, Simon Yobanny Reyes-Lopez, Juan Manuel Solis-Soto.
 Enterococcus faecalis, a dental point of view.
-International Journal of Applied Dental Sciences.
-2019; 5(3): 103-106.
+Int J Appl Dent Sci 2019;5(3):103-106.